istlab/Alitheia-Core/4143760-4167562/assignment2.md

 In order to break the cycle we have removed the dependency from `InMemoryDirectory` to `InMemoryCheckout`.
 To make this possible we have removed some functionality from `InMemoryDirectory`, which is now available in the `InMemoryCheckoutImpl` class which implements the `InMemoryCheckout` interface.
 The resulting package structure, after the changes to its structure, is displayed in the image below.

 <img src="img/fds-after.png" width="693px" height="241px" />

+### Class Dependency Cycle in `.service.db`

+In the `.service.db` a very large tangle of classes can be found, as many as 38 classes depend on each other.
+To untangle these classes we have removed some dependencies between classes.

+Between `Tag` and `StoredProject` was a cyclic dependency, this was due a two static methods in `Tag` that were called from `StoredProject` and needed a `StoredProject` as parameter.
+These two methods have been moved to `StoredProject` and are now non-static.
+This also follows the Object Oriented Programming way of programming better.

 ## Bug Fixes